lillux/morphoscanner/README.md

 #Create class instance
 trj = trajectory(_gro, _xtc)

 #Compose the database
     # peptide_length (integer) is the number of aminoacid in a peptide.
         # leave it blank to follow topology
         # insert an integer if your want to specify the lenght of the peptide
         # (all the peptides are of the same length)
         # the integer is the number of aminoacids of one peptide
         # if all the peptides are of the same length.
     #interval (integer) is the interval between sampled frame
         # (default) leave it blank to sample each frame
         # Insert an integer

+peptide_length = integer
+interval = integer

-trj.compose_database(peptide_length = 18, interval = 1000)
+trj.compose_database(peptide_length = peptide_length, interval = interval)

 #Analyze the database.
 trj.analyze_inLoop()